actions-marketplace-validations/KensingtonOscupant_nbviewer-flush-cache-action/README.md

 - The action is triggered on each push to the main branch.
 - It checks out the repository, gets the latest commit hash, and then runs the action to update the NBViewer links.

-You need to set the file_path value, i.e. the file where you want the links changed.
+**You need to set the file_path value, i.e. the file where you want the links changed**.
 You can customize the commit_email and commit_username inputs as needed.
 If not provided, the action will use default values.